wkliao/pandana_read_case/README.md

     group and are responsible to read the datasets in that group.
 In this approach, groups are considered as **tasks**.
 Reading multiple groups can occur simultaneously.
-* **Dataset Parallelism** - All datasets among all groups are evenly assigned to the MPI processes.
-Each process is responsible to read the necessary evt.seq datasets, calculate the index boundaries, reads the data chunks, decompress the chunks, and copy the requested data from decompressed buffers to user buffers.
+* **Dataset Parallelism** - All datasets, except key datasets, in all groups are evenly assigned to the MPI processes.
+One dataset is read entirely by a process only.
+Each process is responsible to read the assigned dataset.
+In this case, only HDF5 read is called.

 ### Run Command usage:
   ```